Exploring DNA Damage: What Effect Do Ultraviolet Rays Have on Yeast Colony Growth?

 Important Notes Before You Begin:

-- This procedure is based on the manual for the kit "Measuring the Power of the Sun" from Carolina Biological.
+- This procedure is based on the manual for the kit "DNA Damage: Studying the Impact of UV Light" from Carolina Biological.
 Read the manual before starting the procedure.

 - For each phase of the procedure, the work area should be clean and free of drafts.
 Wipe down the surface with soapy water prior to working with yeast culture medium.